 Beginning at the age of five, my dad had me playing sports.
 I enjoyed team sports and played college volleyball and softball.
 With my passion for athletics I began my pursuit of my education in Health, Physical Education and Sports Medicine at Adrian College.
 I fell in love with the mechanics of the body and how it functions in dysfunction, and that lead me to my Master's degree in Biomechanics and Exercise Science at the University of Toledo.
 I worked in corporate wellness at the Ford Motor Plant in Michigan with individuals who suffered from work-related injuries.
-After a move across the country to Seattle, WA, I worked at an integrative health clinic focusing on individuals with chronic disease.
-I was the lead trainer and taught exercise classes, performed fitness assessments, worked with a multidisciplinary team of physicians, nutritionists, massage therapists and other personal trainers to develop well-rounded wellness programs for our clients.
+After moving to Seattle, I worked at an integrative health clinic focusing on individuals with chronic disease.
 My passion for teaching grew and I knew that I wanted to teach at the community college level.
-I moved to Eugene, OR and began my sixteen-year teaching career in the areas of Physical Education and Exercise/Movement Science.
+I moved to Eugene, OR and began my teaching career in the areas of Physical Education and Exercise/Movement Science.
 I taught and developed classes in Anatomy and Kinesiology, Injury and Prevention, and Therapeutic Exercise, just to name a few.
 My passion for teaching has increased over the years and I am excited to be a part of the team at PCC.

-I teach a number of Exercise Science courses, including: FT 131 Structure and Function of the Human Body, FT 106 Analysis of Movement, FT 103 Nutrition for Fitness Instructors, and FT 105 Exercise Prescription.
-I also teach a variety of physical education courses, such as Core Conditioning, Boot camp, Walking, Jogging, and Weight Training.
+I have taught a number of the PCC Exercise Science courses, including: FT 131 Structure and Function of the Human Body, FT 106 Analysis of Movement, FT 103 Nutrition for Fitness Instructors, and FT 105 Exercise Prescription.
+I have taught a variety of physical education courses, such as Core Conditioning, Boot camp, Walking, Jogging, and Weight Training.
 Currently, I am teaching part-time for PCC, specializing in an online mediation class for the PE department and I am a substitute for the EXS program.

 I love to travel to other countries, learn about other cultures, and to be in nature.
-My passion is to be with my dog traveling in my car on the weekends and in the summers.
-We just go wherever we can both locally and anywhere on the North American continent.
 I am an avid reader of spirituality and the facets of becoming an involved human being on this planet.
 I enjoy outdoor team sports, playing board games and just hanging out with friends.